temporalio/documentation/docs/dev-guide/tscript/introduction.md

 :::

-After almost two years of development, the Temporal TypeScript SDK was first released on July 26, 2022.
+The Temporal TypeScript SDK was released on July 26, 2022.
+The TypeScript SDK provides access to the Temporal programming model using idiomatic JavaScript and TypeScript programming paradigms.
-Ever since, the SDK has been enabling JavaScript and TypeScript developers to build [Temporal Applications](/temporal#temporal-application).

-This SDK and its contributors have crafted a developer experience that provides the benefits of both the Temporal programming model and the ease of writing in JavaScript or TypeScript.

 ## What programming skills and experiences are useful when using the TypeScript SDK?

-You can start working with the SDK with only JavaScript knowledge.
+You can start working with the SDK with only TypeScript knowledge.
-Temporal abstracts a lot of the complexity of distributed systems, but to unlock its full potential, having a broad base of knowledge will help you design more efficient and resilient systems.
+Temporal abstracts much of the complexity of distributed systems, but to unlock its full potential, having a broad base of knowledge will help you design more efficient and resilient systems.

 - Core JavaScript or TypeScript knowledge
   - Required